warmwind/blog-build/source/blogs/2013-06-04-build-phonegap-using-coffee-scss-haml.html.markdown

 * Rake tasks to deploy app to simulators for quick look
 * Ajust styles in browser, no need to deploy each time

 So I create a repo in github called [phonegap-scaffold](https://github.com/warmwind/phonegap-scaffold).
-Feel free to fork it or give some feedback to imporve it.